-Particularly, we are a Cayman Islands holding company with no equity ownership in our consolidated affiliated entities with which we have maintained contractual arrangements.
-Investors in our ADSs thus are not purchasing equity interest in our consolidated affiliated entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
-If our ownership structure, contractual arrangements, and businesses of our company, our PRC subsidiaries, or our consolidated affiliated entities are found to be in violation of any existing or future PRC laws or regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, the relevant government authorities, including the CSRC, would have broad discretion in dealing with such violation, including levying fines, confiscating our income or the income of our PRC subsidiaries or our consolidated affiliated entities, revoking the business licenses or operating licenses of our PRC subsidiaries or our consolidated affiliated entities, shutting down our servers or blocking our platform, discontinuing or placing restrictions or onerous conditions on our operations, requiring us to undergo a costly and disruptive restructuring, restricting or prohibiting our use of proceeds from any securities offerings outside China to finance our business and operations in China, and taking other regulatory or enforcement actions that could be harmful to our business.
+Particularly, we are a Cayman Islands holding company with no equity ownership in the consolidated variable interest entities with which we have maintained contractual arrangements.
+Investors in our ADSs thus are not purchasing equity interest in the consolidated variable interest entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
+If our ownership structure, contractual arrangements, and businesses of our company, our PRC subsidiaries, or the consolidated variable interest entities are found to be in violation of any existing or future PRC laws or regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, the relevant government authorities, including the CSRC, would have broad discretion in dealing with such violation, including levying fines, confiscating our income or the income of our PRC subsidiaries or the consolidated variable interest entities, revoking the business licenses or operating licenses of our PRC subsidiaries or the consolidated variable interest entities, shutting down our servers or blocking our platform, discontinuing or placing restrictions or onerous conditions on our operations, requiring us to undergo a costly and disruptive restructuring, restricting or prohibiting our use of proceeds from any securities offerings outside China to finance our business and operations in China, and taking other regulatory or enforcement actions that could be harmful to our business.
 We could also be forced to relinquish our interests in those operations.
-Our ADSs may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of our consolidated affiliated entities, which contributed to 2.6% of our revenues in 2021.
-Our Cayman Islands holding company, our consolidated affiliated entities, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our consolidated affiliated entities and, consequently, significantly affect the financial performance of our consolidated affiliated entities and our company as a
+Our ADSs may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of the consolidated variable interest entities, which contributed to 2.3%, 2.6%, and 1.1% of our revenues in 2020, 2021, and 2022, respectively.
+Our Cayman Islands holding company, the consolidated variable interest entities, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the consolidated variable interest entities and, consequently significantly affect the financial performance of the consolidated variable interest entities and our company as a group.

-We rely on contractual arrangements with our consolidated affiliated entities and their respective shareholders for the operation of our business, which may not be as effective as direct ownership.
-If our consolidated affiliated entities and their respective shareholders fail to perform their obligations under these contractual arrangements, we may have to resort to arbitration or litigation to enforce our rights, which may be time-consuming, unpredictable, expensive, and damaging to our operations and reputation.
+We rely on contractual arrangements with the consolidated variable interest entities and their respective shareholders for the operation of our business, which may not be as effective as direct ownership.
+If the consolidated variable interest entities and their respective shareholders fail to perform their obligations under these contractual arrangements, we may have to resort to arbitration or litigation to enforce our rights, which may be time-consuming, unpredictable, expensive, and damaging to our operations and reputation.